UmmItC/Article/Linux/Tools/fcitx/index.md

 #### For KDE Users

-Search Input Method on your KDE. and Press `+ Add Input Method` in the lower right corner, find the desired input method, and press `ADD`.
+Press `+ Add Input Method` in the lower right corner, find the desired input method, and press `ADD`.

-If you're using Quick, Please search Quick Classic in the textbox.
+>Note: If you're using Quick, Please search Quick Classic in the textbox.

 ![add input method for KDE](./add%20input%20type-2.png)